Best Surfing Spots in Santa Cruz

 Which brings us to our first great surf spot, Steamer Lane.
 This spot it for more experienced surfers so it’s not recommended to start here if you are a beginner.
 But it is a great place to watch surfers in Santa Cruz and really see how it’s done.
 Grab a coffee nearby and take it over to the cliffs by the lighthouse, you can almost get a bird’s eye view of the surfers down below.
 Watch closely as they dart through and glide over wave after wave, the site is mesmerizing.
 The other great thing about this spot is that it offers spectacular sunset views and is nearby the Santa Cruz Beach Boardwalk Amusement Park, so after an afternoon watching the surf, head over to the wharf for some clam chowder, followed by a ride on the Giant Dipper!

 Down West Cliff Drive, you’ll find Natural Bridges, probably one of the most beautiful beaches in Santa Cruz to surf or watch.
 The conditions are usually great and the views are breathtaking.
 Another reason Santa Cruz is one of the best places to travel in fall, in October the monarch butterflies come to Natural Bridges State Park and you’re able to see hundreds of fluttering monarchs float gracefully through the trees.
-Definitely a must see on you Santa Cruz vacation.
+Definitely, a must-see on your Santa Cruz vacation.

 30th and East Cliff